 Unlike the Art Deco revival, hotels are not using concrete sparingly, nor are they hiding it.
 Some are using it for the floors, the ceilings, the walls, and even the furniture.
 Some are peeling back a building’s ornamental layers to expose the not-meant-for-public-consumption concrete that lies behind.
 Some are setting up shop in old Brutalist landmarks, others are creating new ones of their own.

-Concrete is raw, it’s powerful, it’s also low-maintenance, non-combustible, water-resistant, and has quickly become a material of choice for hotels like the thirteen below.
+Concrete is raw, it’s powerful, it’s also low-maintenance, non-combustible, water-resistant, and has quickly become a material of choice for hotels like the fourteen below.

 Setouchi Retreat AONAGI